span.SPELLE {mso-spl-e:yes;} span.GRAME {mso-gram-e:yes;}

-The laboratory is best suited for students who have taken the course EEL 4657,"Linear Control Systems," in an earlier semester.
-However, the lab can also be taken concurrently with EEL 4657.
+The laboratory is recommended for students who have taken or are currently taking the course EEL 4657,"Linear Control Systems."

-The laboratory will start during the third week of classes.
-The first lab is on Tuesday, 9/8, 2009.
-For further questions about the laboratory, please contact Mr. Jung E. Son at son1003@ufl.edu
+The laboratory will start during the fourth week of classes, namely, during the week of 1/26.
+For further questions about the laboratory, please contact Daniel Jensen, Kyle Zins, or Dr. Hammer.

 Instructor: